djplaner/memex/share/blog/gettingStarted.md

 Steps:

-1. Get a list of Cards and CardBoxes in Wikity
+- [X] Get a list of Cards and CardBoxes in Wikity
-2. Make directories in sense for each of the card boxes
+- [ ] Make directories in sense for each of the card boxes
-3. Save card boxes to files in sense directory
+- [ ] Save card boxes to files in sense directory
-4. Save each card ito the appropriate directory (card box or "loose")
+- [ ] Save each card ito the appropriate directory (card box or "loose")
-5. Add a list of card boxes to sense/index.md
+- [ ] Add a list of card boxes to sense/index.md
-6. Add a list of "loose" cards to sense/index.md
+- [ ] Add a list of "loose" cards to sense/index.md

-Step

 -